DarkKnight2000/raylib-c-template/README.md

 - src/
   - Folder for C source files
   - New source files (ending with '.c') will be automatically added to build
+  - `minshell.html` file is required for building to web.
+It can be removed if you don't target that platform